 What reusable products do you use?

 What reusable products do you use in your household in place of disposable ones?
+What can you add to this list?
 Please share in the comments below so that we can revisit this topic in a second article!